-Hello 4th and 5th graders!
-Here are the tests that we started practicing this week.
-Remember, the more you practice these tests, the better prepared you will be next year, and of course, the stronger and fitter you will become.
+Here are the fitness tests that all fifth graders are required to complete starting in February.
+The more you practice these tests, the better prepared you will be next year, and of course, the stronger and fitter you will become.
 Let's go!

 Shoulder Stretch (Flexibility)